 - Sophia Gallardo, '21

 Take a classroom course that also provides substantial lawyering experience through in-class practice with hypothetical facts and scenarios.
 You’ll gain professional skills and subject area knowledge that prepare you for clinics and externship placements.
-We offer over 40 simulations courses, including our popular STEPPS program.
+We offer over 40 simulations courses.

 Once you've reached your final year in law school, you'll truly begin the transition from student to practitioner.
 Through our clinics and externships, you’ll take on actual lawyering responsibilities and challenges, which help you make a smoother transition from law student to first-year attorney.
 Settings range from nonprofits and private law offices to courts and government agencies.